nais/doc/docs/persistence/postgres/how-to/migrate-to-new-instance.md

     nais migrate postgres setup <appname> <new-sql-instance-name>
     ```

-3. Check that the new instance contains expected data
-4. Check that the replication is up to date by checking the URL you got from the setup command.
+3. Check that the replication is up to date by checking the URL you got from the setup command.
    This may take some time, depending on how much data needs to be transferred.

 ## Promoting the new SQLInstance